jaxxstorm/action-install-gh-release/README.md

 ```

 Here the `extension` parameter is used to provide a regular expression for the file extension(s) you want to match.
 If
 this is not specified then the action defaults to `\.(tag.gz|zip)`.
-Since this a regular expression being embedded into
+Since this is a regular expression being embedded into
 YAML be aware that you may need to provide an extra level of character escaping, in the above example we have a `\\`
-used in order to escape the backslash and get an actual `\.` (literal match of the period character) in the regular
+used to escape the backslash and get an actual `\.` (literal match of the period character) in the regular
 expression passed into the action.

-Alternatively if a project produces pure binary releases with no file extension then you can install as follows:
+Alternatively, if a project produces pure binary releases with no file extension then you can install them as follows:

 ```yaml
 # ...